gokceuludogan/CmpE150-Python/Guide.md

 6. **Apply steps 2 and 3**.
 Go into ***Plugins***, click ***the gear icon*** on the top, and select ***Install Plugin from Disk…***

-   Navigate to the location of the zip file you've downloaded from the link above (TCPluginJetBrains_XXXX.zip) and choose it.
+   Navigate to the location of the zip file you've downloaded from the link above (TCPluginJetBrains_202011261600JB.zip) and choose it.

 7. After installation is complete, press the ***Restart IDE*** button appeared on the Teaching Codes plugin, or click ***OK***, and then **restart PyCharm** manually.

    When you restart PyCharm, the Teaching.Codes plugin may not appear on your window.
 Click ***View-->Tool Windows-->Teaching.Codes***

-   When the Teaching.Codes plugin appears in your PyCharm, check your plugin version and make sure that its version matches with the extension of downloaded file (Version: 11.0.0.XXXX)
+   When the Teaching.Codes plugin appears in your PyCharm, check your plugin version and make sure that its version matches with the extension of downloaded file (Version: 11.0.0.202011261600JB)

   ![Teaching.Codes New Version](figures/Teaching.Codes%20New%20Version.png)